 Most of our guests are regulars and have been coming for 5 years or more for their chosen holiday dates and French fix of Marseillan and life as it should be.
 The cottage is cosy and perfect for a holiday rental of 2-4 people.
 It’s delightful to wake up in the morning look across the water to Sete and see the sailing boats setting off across the Etang de Thau and as the day progresses watch people arrive with their boats to enjoy waterside life.
 There is a table outside on the small terrace with space for 4 to dine or have breakfast alongside a beautiful smelling jasmine and blue plumbago.
 There is a private parking space allocated for your car and general parking which is busy at weekends when the local French arrive with their boats.

 If you are eating at home for dinner or breakfast you will not be short of places to shop.
 Fresh fish, meats, groceries, wine caves and 4 bakeries will serve you well.
 But there is also the little supermarket and the large Marseillan Tuesday morning market just a few minutes stroll on the flat either along the boats on the port or via the old village houses.

-If eating out there are about 20 restaurants in the village!
+If eating out there are about 20 restaurants round the corner in the port and also in the village!
 My favourites being Pacheline, the Taverne du Port, The Boulevard, Camille, Entre Ciel et Mer, Chateau du Port, Rives Droite, Belem and The Relax (lunch only)